Compulsory Testing for Certain Persons

 For other most updated information, please also refer to daily press releases.

-(Note: Persons subject to compulsory testing must keep the SMS notification containing the result of the test for checking by a law enforcement officer when the officer requires the persons to provide information about their undergoing the specified test.
-The Government has updated the testing routes applicable to compulsory testing notices, which only include those where SMS confirming negative test results would be issued to persons who underwent testing afterwards.
+(Note: Persons subject to compulsory testing must keep the SMS notification containing the result of the test and the relevant medical certificate (if applicable) for checking by a law enforcement officer when the officer requires the persons to provide information about their undergoing the specified test.
 The routes below are for reference only.
 Persons subject to compulsory testing should carefully read the relevant announcements.)

 High risk groups or high exposure groups